BenjaminTu/Bit_Serial_Dot_Product/README.md

 `rm -r sim/vout` before you run the next test, since the command will search within `sim/vout` for already outputed simluation results

-There are more than one module that can be tested, but the most important module is the bitpacking and bit serial module Simiar to above, in the last few lines of `src/test/scala/Test.scala` you'll see
+There are more than one module that can be tested, but the most important module is the bitpacking and bit serial module Similar to above, in the last few lines of `src/test/scala/Test.scala` you'll see
 ```
 object Elaborate extends App {
   chisel3.Driver.execute(args, () => new Test(5, 3, 4, 3, 2))